tldr-pages/tldr/pages/common/git-authors.md

 > Creates an AUTHORS file in the Git repository, this will be used for the command.
 > More information: <https://github.com/tj/git-extras/blob/master/Commands.md#git-authors>.

-- Print log of committers of a Git repository, reading from AUTHORS file, opened in your default editor:
+- Display log of committers of a Git repository, reading from AUTHORS file, opened in your default editor:

 `git authors`